 A house is easily one of the biggest “one-time” expenses we would have during our lifetime.
 When it comes to real estate, there are many factors that may come into play depending on what you buy (location, size, age, and available features), and how much you pay for it.

 However, for similar specifications, you will normally pay much less for a used home than a new one.
-A house doesn’t have to be very old before you start getting the discounts applicable to being okay with not being landlord #1.
-Often, older homes may also come with less problems because the initial owners have taken care of them over time.
+A house doesn’t have to be very old before you start getting the discounts that come with not being landlord #1.
+Often, older homes may also come with fewer problems because the initial owners have taken care of them over time.

 4. Musical Instruments

 Fairly-used musical instruments can be purchased at significant discounts compared to new.
 If you are good at repairing things and are willing to put in some time for minor repairs (for example, replace broken guitar strings, etc.), you can get even much better deals.

 When I bought an acoustic guitar 4 years ago, it was used and I was able to save about 50% on the price of a new one.
 I still have the guitar and it works absolutely fine – in fact, it is as good as new!